darinama/Minecraft-Wiki/mobs.md

   <img src="./img/chicken.png" width="180" height="213">
 </p>

+They provide a source of food if the player kills them.
+They can be bred and help provide a stable source of food.

+Other passive mobs a player can encounter are cats, donkeys, squids, various types of fish or even parrots.

 - Villagers
 <p align="left">
   <img src="./img/villager.png" width="180" height="362">
 </p>

-They provide a source of food if the player kills them.
-They can be bred and help provide a stable source of food.

-Other passive mobs a player can encounter are cats, donkeys, squids, various types of fish or even parrots.
+In Minecraft, various types of villagers can be found in villages.
+They can have different professions such as armorers, clerics, or shepherds but the most important and useful ones to the player are farmers, librarians, and blacksmiths.

+Their profession can be identified thanks to their specific clothing.
+A player can assign an unemployed villager to a profession by placing a job site block near them.
+For example, for a villager to become a librarian, a lectern needs to be placed near them.

+The player can breed villagers by feeding them bread, and the grown adult will automatically be an unemployed villager.

 # Neutral mobs
 Neutral mobs won't attack the player but will fight back if they are attacked.